 One of the most powerful resources of a city is the park.
 Parks represent a place of relaxation for the citizens, protect the city from pollution, have impact on the urban aspect of the city, host events, represent the identity of the city and the intrusion of nature into urban life, and inspire writers or painters.

-The Balkan History Association is preparing a volume dedicated to parks from Balkan capitals – their stories, architecture or significance for the community.
-Authors are invited to submit their paper proposals with special emphasis on: parks with special significance for Balkan capitals; stories related to parks in Balkan capitals (literature, folklore, etc.); representation of parks in Balkan capitals in comics, cartoons, movies, paintings; impact of parks in the urban aspect of Balkan capitals; impact of parks in the social life of Balkan capitals; historical monuments placed inside the parks in Balkan capitals; historical events and their impact in the evolution of parks in Balkan capitals; modernization from the Balkan capitals and how this changed the look of parks; parks in Balkan capitals, in the collective memory of the community.
+The Balkan History Association and the Institute of Balkan Studies and Centre of Thracology at the Bulgarian Academy of Sciences are preparing a volume dedicated to parks in Balkan capitals – their stories, architecture, or significance for the community.
+Authors are invited to submit their paper proposals with special emphasis on parks with special significance for Balkan capitals; stories related to parks in Balkan capitals (literature, folklore, etc.); representation of parks in Balkan capitals in comics, cartoons, movies, or paintings; impact of parks on the urban aspect of Balkan capitals; impact of parks on the social life of Balkan capitals; historical monuments placed inside the parks in Balkan capitals; historical events and their impact on the evolution of parks in Balkan capitals; modernization of the Balkan capitals and how this changed the look of parks; and parks in Balkan capitals, in the collective memory of the community.

 Ana-Maria Lepăr (Balkan History Association, Bucharest), email@example.com

 Alexandra Milanova (Institute of Balkan Studies & Centre of Thracology, Sofia), firstname.lastname@example.org

 Miroslav Šilić (Academy of Arts, University of Novi Sad), email@example.com

 Please circulate this call for papers among your colleagues and other potentially interested scholars.